 "We've all come to expect the unexpected from this tournament," says Cuscino.
 "It's a big part of why it's so much fun – we all have a chance.
-So it would make sense that we could expect the unexpected from our commercials, too."
+So it would make sense to expect the unexpected from our commercials, too."

 HypeLife Brands is a leading brand development + precision marketing agency dedicated to helping brands engage the Millennial generation.
-HypeLife serves a select roster of clients across the U.S. with a focus on disruptive lifestyle brands and start-ups in industries such as surf, apparel, insurance, film & entertainment, and world-changers.
+HypeLife serves a select roster of clients across the U.S., focusing on disruptive lifestyle brands and start-ups in industries such as surf, apparel, insurance, film & entertainment, and world-changers.

 Founded in 2001, the agency is headquartered in coastally-located Oceanside, California's Downtown Arts District.